Variance-Aware Prior-Based Tree Policies for Monte Carlo Tree Search: Introduction

 Recent work has reinterpreted MCTS as regularized policy optimization (RPO), showing that \textit{PUCT} can be viewed as tracking the solution to a specific RPO.
-Our key insight is that this perspective not only provides an understanding for the form of prior-based UCBs in hindsight, such as previously described for \textit{PUCT} \citep{grillMonteCarloTreeSearch2020}, but also the theoretical foundation needed to systematically derive \textit{any} prior-based UCT directly from prior-free UCBs by expressing them as an RPO.
+Our key insight is that this perspective not only provides an understanding for the form of prior-based UCBs in hindsight, such as previously described for \textit{PUCT} \citep{grillMonteCarloTreeSearch2020}, but also the theoretical foundation needed to systematically derive a broad class of prior-based UCTs directly from prior-free UCB bonuses by expressing them as an RPO.
 Building on this insight, we continue to study prior-based UCTs beyond \textit{PUCT} by extending other, potentially stronger, UCB-based policies with prior terms.
 More concretely, we make the following key contributions:

-\textbf{Inverse-RPO.} We introduce \emph{Inverse-RPO}, a principled, step-by-step method that transforms a UCB into its prior-based counterpart.
-Unlike prior work that starts from an already prior-based selector such as \textit{PUCT} \citep{grillMonteCarloTreeSearch2020} our method derives a prior-based selector systematically from its prior-free base form (e.g., \textit{UCB1}).
+\textbf{Inverse-RPO.} We introduce \emph{Inverse-RPO}, a principled, step-by-step method that transforms a decomposable UCB bonus into its prior-based counterpart.
+Unlike prior work that starts from an already prior-based selector such as \textit{PUCT} \citep{grillMonteCarloTreeSearch2020}, our method derives a prior-based selector systematically from its prior-free base form (e.g., \textit{UCB1}).
 While prior work provides the formal framework linking MCTS and UCTs to RPO \citep{grillMonteCarloTreeSearch2020}, we rearrange and slightly extend this approach into an easy-to-follow methodology, enabling researchers to apply it directly to their UCB of choice in future work.